- Table of Contents

 In the history of nations we see the gospel proving itself to be the power of God.
 The moral miracles of Christianity…are the strongest evidence of its Divine origin and power…Men who have sunk so low beneath the power of degrading vice that their friends despaired of rescuing them, by the power of the gospel have been brought from death unto life.
 Jesus, and Jesus only, can cure men of sin's power.
 If we but touch his garment, we shall be made whole.
 No one has any reason to be ashamed of the gospel.
 Its purpose is a high and noble one, the highest and noblest mission ever undertaken.
 Its power is not the power of a feeble or a puny arm.
 It is the power of the living God.
 20

 This is the power of God in salvation experienced by every true believer in Christ.
 On the other hand, those who have received a so-called salvation resulting in nothing more than a pitiful, feeble, lifeless grace, that forgives a man and then leaves him with a heart of rebellion that continues to wallow in the muck and mire of sin, is the salvation of a religious myth.
 It is that which Scripture speaks of in 2 Tim.
-3:5, "having a form of godliness but denying its power."
+3:5, "having the appearance of godliness, but denying its power."
 And what advice does Paul give us?
 "Avoid such people!"
 They teach an impotent grace that is of no more power than any other man-made religion that is practicable even if God were not to exist.
 It is not the grace of God found in Scripture, but a disgrace found only in the imagination of sinful man.

 Misunderstanding the nature of true and saving faith has led many to erroneously teach as optional that which Christ taught as imperative.
 Twisting the plain meaning of the words of Christ to fit the spiritual inertness of the unfaithful who claim to be His; "They have received Christ as Savior but not as Lord" — "They are believers but not yet disciples" — "They have the Spirit but are still walking in the flesh." — "They have not yet received the 'second blessing'" — "They have not yet received the 'baptism of the Holy Spirit'" — "They are carnal Christians" — "They are in need of revival" — "They have not yet entered into sanctification" — "They are backslidden" etc. It is rarely considered that they are not yet believers and were never truly converted by the Spirit of God.
 The Biblical explanation for their true spiritual state is found in Matthew 15:8, "This people honors me with their lips, but their heart is far from me; in vain do they worship me."